 What to Expect in a Dual Language Immersion Program

 Dual language immersion offers a valuable bilingual experience for young learners when their minds are developmentally best able to acquire a second language.
 Instruction is divided between two high quality, creative classrooms: one in English and one in the target language.
-Students enjoy the advantage of two caring, qualified teachers, who collaborate and share responsibility for teaching grade level curriculum according to standards set by the Utah State Office of Education.
+Students enjoy the advantage of two caring, qualified teachers, who collaborate and share responsibility for teaching grade-level curriculum according to standards set by the Utah State Office of Education.

 The target language teacher speaks only in the target language and communicates using a range of engaging strategies including pictures, songs, games, body language, expressions, pantomime, drama, etc. Children at this age are adept at picking up language in meaningful contexts.
-After a brief period at the beginning of the year, students too will speak only target language during that half of the day.
+After a brief period at the beginning of the year, students too will speak only the target language during that half of the day.

 Who Can Participate